facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ```

 The default configuration is <GithubLink to="plugins/hydra_nevergrad_sweeper/hydra_plugins/hydra_nevergrad_sweeper/config.py">here</GithubLink>.
 There are several standard approaches for configuring plugins.
-Check [this page](../patterns/configuring_plugins) for more info.
+Check [this page](../patterns/configuring_plugins) for more information.
 ## Example of training using Nevergrad hyperparameter search

 We include an example of how to use this plugin.
 The file <GithubLink to="plugins/hydra_nevergrad_sweeper/example/my_app.py">example/my_app.py</GithubLink> implements an example of minimizing a (dummy) function using a mixture of continuous and discrete parameters.